Frequently Asked Questions

 Under Fla.
 Stat. §83.52, tenants must: - Keep the home clean and sanitary. - Dispose of garbage properly. - Keep plumbing fixtures clean and in good repair. - Use electrical, plumbing, A/C, and appliances reasonably. - Do not damage the premises or disturb neighbors unreasonably.

-The lease states tenants accepted the property 'in good condition' except for normal wear.
-An Inspection Checklist must be completed at move-in.
+The lease states tenants accepted the property 'in good condition' except for normal wear at the time of move-in.
+An Inspection Checklist must be completed within 24 hours of move-in.
 If not returned, later claims of pre-existing damage may be considered the tenant's responsibility.

 Who pays for repairs?